1986 Quaid-e-Azam International Tournament: Overview

 The fourth edition of the Quaid-e-Azam International Tournament commenced on 25 April 1986 at Jinnah Stadium in Islamabad.
 The competition featured six teams, including two from the host nation, Pakistan Greens which was the national team, and Pakistan Whites which was the B team.
-The national teams of China, Nepal, and Sri Lanka also participated, with the exception of South Korea, which was not the full national team.
+The national teams of China, Nepal, and Sri Lanka also participated, with the exception of South Korea, which was represented by its Industrial Selection Team.

 The tournament kicked off with Pakistan Greens securing a 1–0 victory over Sri Lanka in a rain-affected match played under floodlights.
 The winning goal came in the 65th minute from Ghulam Sarwar, who finished a move initiated from the right wing.
 Later that day, China defeated Nepal 5–0.
 Chinese forward Liu Haiguang netted twice in quick succession before halftime.
 In the second half, substitute Li Zhonghua, who replaced Li Hui, added a third, while Chen Dong contributed two more goals to seal the win.

 On the second day of competition, Pakistan Greens recorded a narrow 1–0 win over the South Korean team, with Ghulam Sarwar again on the scoresheet in the 30th minute.
 Meanwhile, China continued their strong form with a 7–0 win over Pakistan Whites.

 South Korea bounced back on the third day by defeating Pakistan Whites 4–0, all goals scored by Oh Suk Jae, marking the tournament's first hat-trick.
 In a parallel fixture, Sri Lanka surrendered a two-goal lead to settle for a 2–2 draw with Nepal.

 China maintained their winning streak with a 3–0 triumph over Pakistan Greens on 29 April, exerting constant pressure and entering halftime with a two-goal lead.
 In contrast, Sri Lanka mounted a comeback to edge Pakistan Whites 3–2 after trailing 0–2 at the break.